JupiterOne-Archives/docs-old/docs/jupiterone-api.md

 Variables:

-`id`: the `id` of the configuration that you want to update the hour and/or day of week for.
-This is visible in each integration configuration in your account.
-To look this up in your JupiterOne account go to Settings > Integration > {integration name} > {configuration name} > value in the ID field
+`id`: the `id` of the configuration for which you want to update the hour and/or day of week.
+This ID is visible in each integration configuration in your account.
+To find the ID in your JupiterOne account go to **Settings > Integration > {integration name} > {configuration name} >** value in the ID field

-### Finding an Integration Definition based on a type
+### Finding an Integration Definition Based on a Type

 This query returns an Integration Definition.
 This query requires an Integration Type.